Get access to everything we publish when you sign up for Outside+.

 To the age old question of whether it is better to be feared or loved, Japanese Assistant Climbing Coach Takako Hoshi has a clear opinion: Hoshi is kind, patient and observing.
-At about 5 feet tall, she always smiling with round cheeks and reflective eyes, the kind that hold secrets.
+At about 5 feet tall, she always smiling with round cheeks and eyes that give off a knowing translucent shine.
 The thing about Hoshi is that she doesn’t force you to be anything but yourself.
 Other coaches make you fit the mold; Hoshi brings the best out in you so that the mold fits you.

 Takako Hoshi has been a key component to the success of the Japanese National Climbing Team, a team that has been the overall winning team for the past six years.